Countdown (game show): Presenters

 In the early years, the show had multiple assistant presenters, including Carol Vorderman who was hired for Series 1 and originally appeared as "vital statistician", a role in which she alternated with Dr Linda Barrett until Barrett's departure after Series 2.
 Letters were placed on the board initially by Cathy Hytner, who was then followed by Karen Loughlin in Series 14 (1987) and Lucy Summers for Series 17 in early 1989.
-Numbers were originally put up on the board by Beverley Isherwood and this was taken over by Hytner mid-way through Series 3.
+Numbers were originally put up on the board by Beverley Isherwood until she was taken over by Hytner in November 1983 during Series 3.
 From the start of Series 18 in July 1989, after Summers left the show, Vorderman began putting up the letters and numbers on a permanent basis.
 After 26 years, she left the show in December 2008 (at the same time as O'Connor) and was replaced by Rachel Riley who has appeared in the role since January 2009.
 Dr Anne-Marie Imafidon stood in for Riley from December 2021 to March 2022 whilst Riley was on maternity leave.
 Dr Tom Crawford, an Oxford and Cambridge university lecturer, stood in for Riley for three weeks in early 2025, making his first appearance on 24 February as the show's first-ever male arithmetician.

 Susie Dent first appeared on the show in June 1992 as one of the regularly rotated lexicographers; however, it was not until 2003 that she became a recurring member of the now reduced on-screen team.
-Since 2005 she is the sole lexicographer on the show and has been credited as a co-presenter since January 2015; in each episode she appears in "Dictionary Corner" alongside a celebrity guest who changes from week to week.
+Series 53 from 2005 was the first where she is the sole lexicographer on the show and has been credited as a co-presenter since January 2015; although between November 2007 and February 2008, Dent was on maternity leave which saw Alison Heard return to fill in for her.
+In each episode she appears in "Dictionary Corner" alongside a celebrity guest who changes from week to week and, since September 2007, presents a brief segment called "Origins of Words".
 The other more notable past lexicographers, that have appeared in more than 100 episodes, include Catherine Clarke, Damian Eadie, Alison Heard, Mark Nyman, Richard Samson, Julia Swannell, Della Thompson, Freda Thornton and Yvonne Warburton.